 Multi-unit rates and terms

 Buy to let mortgage rates available on multi-units are generally higher than some of those available to their vanilla buy to let counterparts, but this isn’t to say rates are highly priced.
 At present, landlords can expect to find rates from circa 2.65% upwards.
-Of course, the actual rate borrowers are offered will depend on their specific circumstances, so do get in touch if you would like free of charge quote.
+Of course, the actual rate borrowers are offered will depend on their specific circumstances, so do get in touch if you would like a free of charge quote.
 It is also worth noting that some multi-units can’t be financed with a buy to let mortgage, but it is often possible to get a commercial mortgage instead, particularly where the circumstance are more complex.

 Commercial or buy to let?
 I’m not sure it really matters as long as the deal is done, as one of my recent case studies demonstrates – securing a commercial mortgage on an 8-house multi-let.
 As such it’s worth noting that we can help with the following scenarios: